abbott567/blog/src/posts/how-to-write-good-alt-text-for-screen-readers/content.md

 Again, think about the cat example.
 Think about how concise it was to give you the gist, and then compare it to the following text.
 Decide if the additional words and the length of time it took you to read *really* added anything to your ability to imagine it.

 > An artistic portrait shot of a cat.
 Set against a subdued background which depicts a soft bokeh effect with an interplay of light and shadow.
-The cat, has meticulously detailed medium length fur, which displays varying shades of earthy browns and oranges against a white face mask and pink nose, reminiscent of the classic tabby pattern.
+The cat has meticulously detailed medium length fur, which displays varying shades of earthy browns and oranges against a white face mask and pink nose, reminiscent of the classic tabby pattern.
 What captures immediate attention are the round, reflective sunglasses it adorns.
 These mirrored glasses encapsulate a scene with a setting sun and thick dark orange clouds.
 The cat's whiskers appear prominent, adding symmetry of the image.
 It's sitting in a car, which offers a sense of sophistication by fusing the natural world with elements of human luxury.

 ### Forgetting the Context
 Sometimes people describe the image well, but they forget why they chose that image in the first place.
 Or, they copy and paste the image along with the alt text, which might have been fine in the previous setting.